 Brokers that don’t embrace captives could get left behind

-This is according to Nate Reznicek, director of operations at CIC Services, who spoke to Captive International ahead of the CICA 2018 International Conference in Scottsdale, Arizona.
+This is according to Richard Smith, president of the Vermont Captive Insurance Association, who spoke to Captive International ahead of the CICA 2018 International Conference in Scottsdale, Arizona.

 “We are hoping that more traditional insurance agents and brokers see captives as not necessarily competition but rather another tool for their clients.
 That's an important change,” he said.